Would you like to know how to add rich snippets to WordPress content?

 Google rich snippets are created by adding schema markup to your web pages.
 We’ll show you how to easily do this in the section add rich snippets to WordPress the easy way.
 But first, let’s explain what schema markup is.

 Schema markup (also called structured data) is used by all big search engines like Google, Bing, Yahoo, and Yandex to show additional information (rich snippets) in their search results.
 It’s the code that tells Google what your content is about.

-So to put this simple, while rich snippets are for humans and make your content look more appealing in the search results, schema markups are for search engine bots.
+So to put this simply, while rich snippets are for humans and make your content look more appealing in the search results, schema markup is for search engine bots.

 What Can You Add Rich Snippets To?

 You can add rich snippets (or schema markup) to: